Deep-De-coder/fabric_lite/README.md

 ## Contributing

 Contributions are welcome!
-Please see our contributing guidelines and code of conduct.
+Please feel free to submit issues and pull requests.

 ## Citation